patverga/plant_jones/README.md

 Rasberry Pi
 ----
 We use the Rasberry Pi Model B+ running raspbian.
-The pi recieves the moisture reading from the arduino every hour.
-If the moisture level is too low, Plant Jones scours twitter for negative tweets about water to display his sadness in a way relevant to his needs.
-If the moisture levels gain a sudden spike, Plant Jones tweets a positive tweet about water signaling how happy he is.

 The Pi listens for messages from the arduino in [recieve_moisture](pi/src/recieve_moisture.cpp).
 Tweets are sent through [twitter_functions](src/pi/twitter_functions_server.py).

 The serialized sentiment analysis models take almost 10 minutes to load into memory on the pi which is simply unacceptable in this fast-paced digital plant world we live in.
 To avoid having to reload these models every time we want to tweet, we have them running as a local socket server.
 When a tweet needs to be sent, recieve_moisture makes a request to the server with the desired sentiment.

 Sentiment Analysis
 ----